Kenyan Flower-Growers Use Watershed Payments To Save Their Lake And Their Livelihoods

 Flower growers in Kenya’s Rift Valley have gradually reduced their runoff to keep their water clean, but subsistence farmers high in the hills can’t afford to implement such actions.
 WWF is spearheading a payments for watershed services program designed to fix that by asking downstream users to support sustainable agriculture efforts in the catchments.

-This is the first in a six-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.
+This is the first in a four-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.

 25 February 2013 | NAIVASHA | Kenya |